searxng/searxng/README.rst

 Connect
 =======

-If you have questions or want to connect with others in the community, we have two official channels:
+If you have questions or want to connect with others in the community:

 - `#searxng:matrix.org <https://matrix.to/#/#searxng:matrix.org>`_
-- `#searxng @ libera.chat <https://web.libera.chat/?channel=#searxng>`_ (bridged to Matrix)

 Contributing
 ============